-Best SIM Card For France: Le French Mobile or Orange?
+Best SIM Card For France: Orange

-[At all times I have paid for Le French Mobile and Orange using my own money]
+[At all times I have paid for the Orange SIM using my own money]

 *This post contains affiliate links.
 If you make a purchase through these links, I get a small commission at no extra charge to you.
 It helps support the running of this website and I do appreciate your help.*